scalar-labs/scalar-kubernetes/README.md

 ## Repository Overview

-The repo is divided into three components, Terraform modules, Helm charts, and operations.
+The repo is divided into three components, Terraform modules, Helm charts, and Ansible playbooks.

 ### [Terraform modules](./modules)

-The modules directory contains a set of Terraform modules to deploy the infrastructure e.g: Network, Cassandra, Monitor, and Kubernetes cluster.
+The `modules` directory contains a set of Terraform modules to deploy the infrastructure e.g: Network, Cassandra, Monitor, and Kubernetes cluster.
 Those modules basically configure parameters and delegate actual creation to the terraform modules defined in [scalar-terraform](https://github.com/scalar-labs/scalar-terraform)

 ### [Charts](./charts)

-The `charts` directory contains helm charts to deploy Scalar DL on the Kubernetes cluster.
+The `charts` directory contains Helm charts to deploy Scalar DL on the Kubernetes cluster.

 ### [Playbooks](./playbooks)

-The `playbooks` directory contains Ansible Playbooks to help you to install and deploy pods on the Kubernetes cluster.
+The `playbooks` directory contains Ansible playbooks to help you to install and deploy pods on the Kubernetes cluster.

 ## Future Work